williamdemeo/LEAN_wjd/presentation/overview.md

 Why does the world need another proof assistant or functional programming language?

+**Lean provides**

-+ Lean provides a fresh start
+1. a fresh start

-+ incorporates the best ideas from existing systems, while trying to avoid the shortcomings, and incorporates some novel solutions to design problems.
+2. a system that incorporates best ideas from existing systems, and some novel solutions to common design problems

-+ Lean attempts to bring interactive and automated reasoning together by offering:
+3. a hybrid interactive-automated system, being both

-+ an interactive theorem prover with powerful automation
+  - an interactive theorem prover with powerful automation
-+ an automated reasoning tool that
+  - an automated reasoning tool capable of producing detailed proofs

-  - produces (detailed) proofs
-  - can be used interactively
-  - is built on a verified mathematical library
+4. a verified mathematical library

-+ a programming environment in which one can
+5. a programming environment in which one can
   - compute with objects using a precise formal semantics
   - reason about the results of computation
   - create proof-producing automations